mpandav/tibco-cloud-usability/tibagent-monitor-docker-container/README.md

-# How to monitor BWCE app running in Local Docker Container in TCI
+# How to monitor BWCE app running in Local Docker Container in TCI? (#Deprecated)

 Monitor a container running app from TCI control pane.